Richmond (RIC) Reports New October Record as Passenger Traffic Increases 2.9%

 - Allegiant announced new twice-weekly service to Punta Gorda Airport (PGD) near the Ft.
 Myers, FL, metro area.
 Service will start February 13, 2020, and is initially characterized as seasonal.
 Punta Gorda will be Allegiant’s fifth destination from Richmond, joining St. Pete/Clearwater (PIE), Orlando/Sanford (SFB), Nashville (BNA), and Sarasota/Bradenton (SRQ).

-- The Commission’s Finance Department issued the Comprehensive Annual Financial Report (CAFR) for the years ending June 30, 2019, and 2018.
-The Commission’s CAFR has been recognized by a Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association every year since 1990.
-Recent CAFRs are posted on the Airport’s website at https://flyrichmond.com/airport-information/#financials.
+- The Commission’s Finance Department issued the Annual Comprehensive Financial Report (ACFR) for the years ending June 30, 2019, and 2018.
+The Commission’s ACFR has been recognized by a Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association every year since 1990.
+Recent ACFRs are posted on the Airport’s website at https://flyrichmond.com/airport-information/#financials.

 - The Commission awarded a contract for the Security Checkpoint B Expansion in the amount of $3.982 million to VIRTEXCO Corporation of Richmond, Virginia, as the lowest apparent responsive and responsible bidder.